 Delft Consulting

-Take Control or Risk it All: Urgent Supply Chain Risk Management for SMEs
+Take Control or Risk it All: Urgent Supply Chain Risk Management

 Summary

-General Strategy for Proactive Supply Chain Risk Management
+1. General Strategy for Proactive Risk Management

 Many companies relying mostly on reactive measures today want to improve their supply-chain risk management capabilities – and say they are willing to invest more time and resources to do so.
 Before diving deeper into specific strategies for dealing with different types of supply chain risks, let us first split the general approach into three phases and discuss different methods for each of these.

-1. Ensure visibility, identify critical materials and Assess Risks
+1.1.
+Ensure visibility, identify critical materials and Assess Risks

 The first step in proactive supply chain risk management is, obviously, to identify and assess potential risks.
 This involves mapping out the entire supply chain, from raw material suppliers to end customers, and identifying all points of vulnerability.
 But for this, you need to ensure the right visibility.
 If not yet done, put in place the tools and the processes that will ensure that a disruption gets noticed as soon as possible.
 Vertically integrated ERP is commonplace, but now even AI-supported alert systems, which keep an eye on your upstream supply chain around-the-clock, are within everyone’s reach.
-To assess risks effectively, SMEs should:
+To assess risks effectively, companies should:

 1. Conduct a Risk Audit: Regularly review and update the risk register, ensuring all potential risks are documented.
 Get clear on what your critical materials An external pair of eyes can be crucial in uncovering risks that are difficult to recognize from an internal perspective.